 The potent ZL1 is the high-performance variant of the reborn, retro-flavored Camaro.
-Also available in summer-friendly convertible form, the heavy coupe balances aggressive looks and a 580 horsepower supercharged V8 with surprisingly good handling dynamics and ride quality thanks to GM's trick Magnetic Ride Control system.
+Also available in summer-friendly convertible form, the coupe combines aggressive looks and a 580 horsepower supercharged V8 with surprisingly good handling dynamics and ride quality thanks to GM's trick Magnetic Ride Control system.

-The ZL1 packs a more powerful version of the supercharged 6.2-liter LSA V8 commonly found under the hood of the Cadillac CTS-V. In the ZL1, the motor is good for 580 horsepower and 556 lb-ft of torque, beating out the 1969 ZL1's 427 cubic inch V8 by more than 150 horsepower.
+The ZL1 packs a more powerful version of the supercharged 6.2-liter LSA V8 that was introduced in the Cadillac CTS-V. In the Camaro, the motor is good for 580 horsepower and 556 lb-ft of torque, beating out the classic 1969 ZL1's 427 cubic inch V8 by more than 150 horsepower.
 Helping make those impressive power figures is a 1.9-liter Roots-style supercharger that crams air into the engine with a pair of four-lobe rotors and the aid of an intercooler.

-Specially designed transmissions were necessary to the stress of all that power.
-Chevy beefed up its Tremec TR-6060 to MG9-spec for ZL1 duty, which means the transmission can handle 30 percent more torque.
+Specially engineered transmissions were necessary to the stress of all that power.
+Chevy beefed up its Tremec TR-6060 six-speed manual to MG9-spec for ZL1 duty, which means the transmission can handle 30 percent more torque.
 This is achieved through the use of a strengthened output shaft, high-strength rear housing and additional roller bearing.

 One unique feature of the ZL1 among high-performance muscle cars is the availability of an automatic transmission.
 While the notion of adding an automatic transmission may make some enthusiasts cringe, the reality is some consumers with pockets deep enough to purchase this car may very well prefer a six-speed automatic transmission over a do-it-yourself box.